-THEY HAD A WORLD CLASS ARCHITECT, A GLORIOUS PHYSICAL SITE, DOZENS OF CONTRACTORS, A LARGE BUDGET AND A RENOWNED ARTIST.
+THEY HAD A WORLD CLASS ARCHITECT,

+A GLORIOUS PHYSICAL SITE, DOZENS OF CONTRACTORS,

+A LARGE BUDGET AND A RENOWNED ARTIST.

 AND LOOK WHAT HAPPENED!
-TO GET THE RESULTS YOU WANT FROM YOUR TEAM OF EXPERTS, LEAN ON LASALLE GROUP.
+TO GET THE RESULTS YOU

+WANT FROM YOUR TEAM OF EXPERTS,

+LEAN ON LASALLE GROUP.

-OWNER'S REPRESENTATION THIRD PARTY PROJECT MANAGEMENT - DEVELOPMENT SERVICES greatly reduced if not eliminated.
+OWNER'S REPRESENTATION · THIRD PARTY PROJECT MANAGEMENT · DEVELOPMENT SERVICES For more information contact us at: 2001 Killebrew Drive, Suite 308 Minneapolis, MN 55425 Call toll free 1-800-598-5567 or e-mail us at ownersrep@lasallegrp.com greatly reduced if not eliminated.
 As a result, that meeting became a pleasant memory of one of my final "official" acts as Immediate Past President.